Review by Eva Yaa Asantewaa

 Kim Huggens is a 24 year old PhD student in the Ancient History and Archaeology department of Cardiff University.
 She has been studying and reading Tarot since the age of 9, and has a deck collection numbering over 250.
 She is the co-creator of the Sol Invictus: The God Tarot and is currently working on a second deck, Pistis Sophia: The Goddess Tarot", and a book for Llewellyn Publications, due for release Autumn 2010.

-See the card images of Afro-Brazilian Tarot or find out the details.
+See card images from the Afro-Brazilian Tarot